goplus/gop/doc/docs.md

 ### If..else

-In Go+, `if` statements are pretty straightforward and similar to most other languages.
+In XGo, `if` statements are pretty straightforward and similar to most other languages.
 Unlike other C-like languages, there are no parentheses surrounding the condition and the braces are always required.